-This page provides you with information about admission to the doctoral programmes in the Faculty of Social Sciences.
-Admission requirements may differ depending on the programme or speciality in question.
+This page provides you with information about admission to the doctoral programs in the Faculty of Social Sciences.
+Admission requirements may differ depending on the program or speciality in question.
 In addition to admission requirements and conditions, this page also provides information regarding currently active open calls in doctoral studies.

-Starting from the academic year 2022/2023, the Faculty of Social Sciences will have two doctoral programmes with nine specialities.
-The Social Sciences programme enrolls doctoral students for sociology, media and communication, political science, psychology, economics, business administration, and law.
-The Educational Sciences programme provides the options of educational science and science education.
+Starting from the academic year 2022/2023, the Faculty of Social Sciences will have two doctoral programs with nine specialities.
+The Social Sciences program enrolls doctoral students for sociology, media and communication, political science, psychology, economics, business administration, and law.
+The Educational Sciences program provides the options of educational science and science education.

 Learn more about the necessary documents and different stages of applying for doctoral studies